UK-made AstraZeneca vaccines sent to Australia - Sydney Morning Herald | Business

-Hundreds of thousands of doses of the AstraZeneca vaccine have been flown to Australia from the United Kingdom but the source of the shipments was kept quiet to avoid any controversy in the United Kingdom, The Sydney Morning Herald reported.
+Hundreds of thousands of doses of AstraZeneca vaccine have been flown to Australia from Britain but the source of the shipments was kept quiet to avoid any controversy in the United Kingdom, the Sydney Morning Herald said.

-The first 300,000 UK-made doses landed at Sydney Airport on February 28 – one month after the European Commission introduced new curbs limiting the export of vaccines produced on the continent, the newspaper said.
-Another large batch arrived on an Emirates passenger plane in March, well after Italy and the European Commission formally blocked an application by AstraZeneca to ship 250,000 doses to Australia, the newspaper said.
+The first 300,000 British-made doses landed at Sydney airport on February 28 – a month after the European Commission adopted curbs on the export of vaccines produced in the EU, the newspaper said.
+Another large batch arrived on an Emirates passenger plane in March, well after Italy and the European Commission formally blocked an application by AstraZeneca to ship 250,000 doses to Australia, it added.

-The newspaper cited an unidentified British official as saying that the shipments to Australia were never at the expense of the UK's vaccine rollout - one of the swiftest in the world.
+The paper cited an unidentified British official as saying the shipments to Australia were never at the expense of Britain's vaccine rollout, one of the world's swiftest.
+A spokesman for Australian Prime Minister Scott Morrison declined to comment.
+A second source said Australia was reluctant to confirm or deny the report.

+"For reasons of supply chain integrity and national security, we do not advise the origins of particular vaccine shipments," said the source, who sought anonymity in the absence of authority to speak on the matter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)